Fundamentals of JavaScript

 • Primitive Types:

-• Undefined (a variable that has been declared but not assigned a value)
+• Undefined: A variable declared but not assigned a value.

 • Object Types: